christianmosveen/gitbook/commands/checkout.md

 Check out a specific branch or commit

 ```
-git checkout develop
+git checkout <branch name>
 git checkout -b <new branch name>
 ```

 #### Assignments
-1. Check out the develop branch
+1. Create a new branch from the master branch
-2. Create a new branch from another branch/commit
+2. Change back to the original branch